percona/everest-doc/docs/upgrade_with_cli.md

 3. Edit `new-backupstorages.yaml` as follows:

-    a.
-For each `BackupStorage` retrieved, create a copy in each namespace specified under `.spec.allowedNamespaces`.
+    1. For each `BackupStorage` retrieved, create a copy in each namespace specified under `.spec.allowedNamespaces`.

-    b.
-Remove (or unset) `.spec.allowedNamespaces` in each copy of the `BackupStorages` object.
+    2. Remove (or unset) `.spec.allowedNamespaces` in each copy of the `BackupStorages` object.

-    c.
-Ensure that `.metadata` contains only `name` and `namespace`.
+    3. Ensure that `.metadata` contains only `name` and `namespace`.

     ??? example "Example"
         ```sh